Mazda Luce: HB series (1981–1986)

 The next generation of Luce was built on the HB platform.
 Production started in October 1981.
 Exports again occurred as the 929.
 Japanese customers could purchase the Luce or the rebadged Mazda Cosmo sold at an exclusive dealership called "Mazda Auto Store".
 Later in 1991, Mazda Auto locations were renamed Eunos.
 Unlike the Luce, the Cosmo was also sold as a coupé, also exported as the 929 coupé.
 The Luce and Cosmo both offered rotary, gasoline-powered piston-engines, and also a 2.2-liter diesel engine.
-An LPG-powered 2.0-liter version of the Luce sedan was also built for the Japanese market until December 1995 for taxi and other fleet usage.
+From 1989, an LPG-powered 2.0-liter version of the Luce sedan was also built for the Japanese market for taxi and other fleet usage.
+Called the Mazda Custom Cab, it remained in production until December 1995.
 This generation Mazda Luce was known as the Haima HMC6470L in China and was produced from 1992 to 2002.
-A 2.0 or 2.2 litre engine was available paired to a 5 speed manual gearbox.
+A 2.0 or 2.2 liter engine was available paired to a 5 speed manual gearbox.

 It was a large front-engine rear-wheel drive sedan or hardtop sedan.
 The Luce was built on the new HB platform, which was now shared with the Cosmo.
 This version was introduced as the 929 in 1982 in most export markets and produced until 1986.
 Luces and Cosmos received several differing front end treatments, with export 929s receiving the very staidest front end designs for 929 sedans and the sportiest flip-up headlight "Cosmo" design for 929 coupés.
 No station wagon variant was issued on the HB platform; the previous LA4 remained in production as a wagon with a new front end (it was essentially the same as the LA4 from the A-pillar backwards).

 This generation vehicle was not sold in North America.
 In some European markets the 929 was badged 2000 sedan or 2000E estate (applied to a facelifted version of the previous generation).
-The turbo version was never offered in Europe, and neither was the four-door hardtop, although parts of Europe bordering on Eastern Europe and the Middle East did receive it.
+The rotary-engined versions were never offered in Europe, and neither was the four-door hardtop – although parts of Europe bordering on Eastern Europe and the Middle East did receive it.